-You may obtain emergency and urgent care services from Kaiser Permanente medical facilities and providers when you are in the service area of another Kaiser Permanente Plan.
+You may obtain emergency and urgent care services from Kaiser Permanente medical facilities and providers when you are in the service area of another Kaiser Permanente plan.
 The facilities will be listed in the local telephone book under Kaiser Permanente.
 These numbers are available 24 hours a day, seven days a week.
-You may also obtain information about the location of facilities by calling the Member Services Department in the Atlanta area at 404-261-2590, or from other areas at 1-888-865-5813 (TTY: 711).
+You may also obtain information about the location of facilities by calling the Member Services department from Portland at 503-813-2000, or from other areas call 1-800-813-2000 (TTY: 711).

-Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at an urgent care center not designated by the Plan Emergency care as an outpatient at a hospital, including physicians' services Urgent care at a Plan emergency room Notes: \$150 per visit \$175 per visit (No deductible) • We waive your emergency room copayment if you are directly admitted to a hospital as an inpatient from the emergency room.
+Benefit Description You pay After the calendar year deductible Note: The Standard Option calendar yea We say "(No deduc or deductible applies to some ben etible)" when it does not apply. efits in this Section.
+Emergency within our service area High Option Standard Option Emergency care at a Plan urgent care center Urgent care at a Plan urgent care center \$35 per office visit Note: You pay 10% of our allowance for drugs administered in connection with your care \$45 per office visit (No deductible) Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
+Emergency care as an outpatient at a hospital, including physicians' services Urgent care at a Plan emergency room \$150 per office visit Note: You pay 10% of our allowance for drugs administered in connection with your care \$125 per office visit Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
+Notes: We waive your emergency copayment for services provided in a licensed emergency department if you are directly admitted to a hospital as an inpatient.
 Your inpatient admission copayment will still apply (See Section 5(c)).
 Transfers to an observation bed or observation status do not qualify as an admission to a hospital and your emergency copayment will not be waived.
-Urgent care at a Plan urgent care center \$30 per office visit \$40 per office visit (No deductible)
+Not covered: Elective care or non-emergency care Urgent care at a non-Plan urgent care center or emergency room All charges All charges